kakuffo/GitHubSnippets/README.md

 interacting with the software effectively requires the use of commands.
 It is the knowledge, and experience in using these commands, that a DevOps, software engineer should aim to understand, and express effectively in their daily duties.

-## What is GitHub
 Git is software for tracking changes in any set of files, usually used for coordinating work among software engineers involved in collaboratively developing.
 Its goals include speed, data integrity, and support for distributed, non-linear workflows.
 Git is now that

 ### Getting Help
-If you ever need help while using Git, there are three equivalent ways to get the comprehensive manual page (manpage) help for any of the Git commands:
+If you need help while using Git, access to a comprehensive manual page is vailable via the commands below.

 ```shell
 $ git help <verb>